Last Updated on

 How many people can handle getting turned down or treated as though they don’t exist?

 If you just make sure to them that you’re not interested in what they are offering, you can often have a nice conversation with them about other things.

 They serve the man first, but give the woman the larger portion.

-First we thought this was just a random thing, but nearly every time we eat at a restaurant, they always serve me a huge portion, and Nathan a much smaller one – and he always gets his food first.
+First, we thought this was just a random thing, but nearly every time we ate at a restaurant, they always served me a huge portion, and Nathan a much smaller one.

 It’s the same all over the country – if anyone knows why this is, please let us know!